davidkhala/mysql-hints/mysql-shell/README.md

 ## Tips
 - MySQL Shell is `mysqlsh` not `mysql`
-- MySQL Shell is default to JS|python mode
+- MySQL Shell is default to JS / Python mode
 - command tips
     - switch among JS mode and SQL mode: `\js` or `\sql`
     - Quit: `\exit`